Understanding Every Door Direct Mail (EDDM)

 Once you have selected a route, you will be able to see all the information in a table.
 This graphic includes the percentage of the age range you selected, the median income, and the household size.

 We recommend playing around with the routes to find out where would be best to send your campaign.
-Our direct mail marketing experts also suggest creating a customer profile for your campaign so you don't waste any of your precious budget.
+Our direct mail marketing experts also suggest creating a customer profile for your campaign so you don’t waste any of your precious budgets.